-

 using special objectives and condenser system to enhance

-the contrast of unstained, relatively transparent specimens
+the contrast of unstained, relatively transparent

-viewing of living tissue.
-It is a sophisticated technique
+allowing microscopic viewing of living tissue.
+It

-that shifts the light "phase" 1/4 wavelength, causing any
+"phase" 1/4 wavelength, causing any light deviated

 Top